AndrewBroz/mermaid-layout-circular/README.md

 arrow back around the outside.
 The result never looks like a cycle.
-This package addresses the request in [mermaid-js/mermaid#3228](https://github.com/mermaid-js/mermaid/issues/3228), open since 2022: cycles should look like cycles.
+This package addresses the request in [mermaid-js/mermaid#3228](https://github.com/mermaid-js/mermaid/issues/3228), open since 2022, that cycles be represented more naturally.

 Here is the same five-node flowchart rendered both ways: